bqst/nextjs-domain-parking-template/README.md

 # 🅿️ Next.js Domain Parking Template

 If you have a domain that you're not using like me, you can use this template to create a simple website that displays the domain for sale.
 This template includes a contact form that allows users to send messages via email.
 Upon form submission, an email is sent using Resend.

-Deploy this template with Vercel, configure the environment variables, and set up your domain to point to the Vercel deployment to start parking your domain.
+Deploy this template with Vercel, configure the environment variables, and set up your domains to point to the Vercel deployment to start.

+You can add multiple domains to the Vercel deployment settings, content will be displayed based on the domain that the user is visiting.

 ## Deploy with Vercel